Visual field test

 A visual field test is an eye examination that can detect dysfunction in central and peripheral vision which may be caused by various medical conditions such as glaucoma, stroke, pituitary disease, brain tumours or other neurological deficits.
 Visual field testing can be performed clinically by keeping the subject's gaze fixed while presenting objects at various places within their visual field.
 Simple manual equipment can be used such as in the tangent screen test or the Amsler grid.
 When dedicated machinery is used it is called a perimeter.

 The exam may be performed by a technician in one of several ways.
 The test may be performed by a technician directly, with the assistance of a machine, or completely by an automated machine.
 Machine-based tests aid diagnostics by allowing a detailed printout of the patient's visual field.

-Other names for this test may include perimetry, Tangent screen exam, Automated perimetry exam, Goldmann visual field exam, or brand names such as Henson 9000 Perimeter, Humphrey Field Analyzer, Octopus Perimeter, Oculus Easyfield perimeter, Olleyes VisuALL, Optopol PTS perimeter, etc.
+Other names for this test may include perimetry, Tangent screen exam, Automated perimetry exam, Goldmann visual field exam, or brand names such as the Humphrey Field Analyzer, Octopus Perimeter, Optopol perimeter, Olleyes VisuALL, etc.